Fernosa/FernosaCSS/README.md

 then open the terminal and go to directory. run the command: gulp

-this will start the gulp server which will convert the scss into css as well as purge unneseccery css.
-The best part is that even after the unneseccery css is removed you can still keep on using the library and the used classes will get added the the .css file.
+this will start the gulp server which will convert the scss into css as well as purge unnecessary css.
+The best part is that even after the unnecessary css is removed you can still keep on using the library and the used classes will get added the the .css file.
 The only downside is that you won't get auto-complete of classes on vscode, we will fix that by making a vscode fernosa extension soon!

 WE RECOMMEND TO ONLY USE gulp AFTER YOU FINISH DEVELOPMENT AND PLAN ON DEPLOYING.